imagekit-developer/strapi-provider-upload-imagekitio/README.md

 ## Troubleshooting
 - Ensure your API keys and URL endpoint are correct.
 - If uploads are not appearing in the expected folder, check your ignoreStrapiFolders and folder options.
-- For private files, set restrictUnsignedUrls to true and ensure proper permissions in your ImageKit dashboard.
+- For private files, set useSignedUrls to true and ensure proper permissions in your ImageKit dashboard.

 ## Contributing
 PRs and issues are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) if available.